 If you have a dream of becoming an airline pilot, you should develop a taste for aircraft technology.
 Most probably you possess a natural love of flying and visiting new places.
-Although it may sound an exciting career to uptake but it is extremely challenging not only when you start off in it but also while training for it.
-You need to be dedicated to put in strenuous hours during training and in the flight schedule.
+Although it may sound an exciting career to uptake, it is extremely challenging not only when you start off in it but also while training for it.
+You need to be dedicated to putting in strenuous hours during practice and in the flight schedule.

-There are various options that can be exercised in becoming an airline pilot depending upon your preference.
+Various options can be exercised in becoming an airline pilot depending on your preference.
 For example, a pilot can choose to work for the military, the medical services, commercial airlines, cargo transportation or even for private charter jets.
 Aircraft used for these purposes along with the different kind of helicopters make up a wide range of aircraft for which specific training and practice hours are required.

-Successful completion of basic flight training and familiarization with the aircraft technology are two of the foremost requirements of getting hired as an airline or aircraft pilot.
-There are a few other things that you must possess in order to become a successful member of this fraternity.
+Successful completion of primary flight training and familiarization with the aircraft technology are two of the first requirements of getting hired as an airline or aircraft pilot.
+There are a few other things that you must possess to become a lucky member of this fraternity.

-Becoming an airline pilot is as much about confidence on personal abilities as it is about showcasing admirable team spirit.
-Most of the large aircrafts have a co-pilot and sometimes a flight engineer who accompany the main pilot in charge of the air craft and the flight.
-All these crew members have to share responsibilities to ensure a smooth and safe flight.
+Becoming an airline pilot is as much about confidence on personal abilities as it is about showcasing excellent team spirit.
+Most of the large aircraft have a co-pilot and sometimes a flight engineer who accompany the first pilot in charge of the aircraft and the flight.
+All these crew members have to share responsibilities to ensure a smooth and safe trip.
 A jovial and amiable nature will take the individual very far.

-By enlisting in the military, your costs will be covered by the government; however you will be required to complete many years of service before you can start your private professional career.
+By enlisting in the military, your costs will be covered by the government; however, you will be required to complete many years of service before you can start your professional career.

-Once you’ve undergone your training you should be in possession of the major qualifications needed to fly commercially.
+Once you’ve undergone your training, you should be in possession of the principal qualifications needed to fly commercially.
 These are –

 Expect to start earning well once you’re in the pilot’s seat of a major airline, however, only the most senior captains earn the much desired $250 000 a year figure.
 Endless days away from home and strenuous schedules are some of the challenges that might come your way.

-Fortunately in terms of employment equity, the airline industry has made great strides forward since the early days of commercial flight.
-Increasing numbers of women and people from minority groups are fulfilling their dream of becoming an airline pilot.
+Fortunately, in terms of employment equity, the airline industry has made great strides forward since the early days of commercial flight.
+Increasing numbers of women and people of minority groups are fulfilling their dream of becoming an airline pilot.
 Join them and start planning your future now.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.